pellared/otel-logs-talk/slides.md

 [click]
 Of course, there are huge trade-offs of such approach.
-Additional storage costs, processing overhead on the backend, bigger network traffic, not mentioning the existential crisis of "am I doing observability wrong?".
+Additional storage costs, processing overhead on the backend, bigger network traffic, not mentioning the existential crisis of "am I doing observability wrong?"

 [click]